tests-always-included/dizzy/README.md

 The methods on the container should allow one to register a hash or a map of key/value pairs.

+Having a cache may make things faster.
 Clearing the cache or clearing all registered values may make testing easier.

 Allowing for overrides in `dizzy.resolve()` and `dizzy.call()` would make testing easier.